Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Flip burgers and sear the other side about 3-5 minutes or until the burgers are done to your liking.
 3 minutes on each side will cook a medium-rare burger if adding cheese.
 Without cheese, cook 4 minutes for a medium-rare burger.

-- While the eggs are poaching. toast the burger buns if you like your buns toasted.
-Caramelize onions.
+- Toast the burger buns if you like your buns toasted.
+Caramelize onions – for full instructions see: perfect caramelized onions.

 Notes

-- Prepare the sauteed onions before the burgers to have them ready ahead of time.
+- Prepare the caramelized onions before the burgers to have them ready ahead of time.

 - Don’t move the burgers around while they cook.
 If they’re sticking to the skillet, they aren’t ready to flip.